• Home

 3. Loan shopping

 We bargain at every possible transaction.
 So, why shouldn’t we bargain to get the best loan?
 Shopping for a loan is the best way to reduce your student loan interest rate.
-You can either go out to various lenders yourself or you can use loan brokers who can forward you offers from different lenders.
+You can either go out to various lenders or use loan brokers who can forward you offers from different lenders.

-4. Picking courses that offer high paying jobs
+4. Picking courses that offer high-paying jobs

 Fitness

 Enjoy sports and meeting new people?
-Why not think of a part-time career as a fitness coach.
+Why not think of a part-time career as a fitness coach?
 Many gyms hire freelancers and you might even be able to start building up a lucrative portfolio of private clients.

 Information Technology